Learn English from TV shows

 In this clip, the 6 stars of the show are playing football in the park.
 A cute Dutch girl is sitting on a bench and watching the game.
 2 of the characters, Joey and Chandler, like her and are trying to get her attention.

 Monica’s plan is to embarrass Chandler in front of the Dutch girl.
 If he looks bad in front of the girl, she will not be interested in him.
 Chandler will have no chance with the girl and he will not be competing with Joey.
-He will be out of the running.

 0:26 Monica says to the Dutch girl: